 According to the news report, after drinking, Kuo scaled a wall, snuck into the room of a female student, and exposed his genital.

 Kuo originally denied the allegations, but CCTV caught his despicable acts on camera.
 He ended up being prosecuted and the Monkeys released him based on the misconduct policy.

 Tinfoil Hat Theory: What Are They Planning?

-With the Monkeys insist on signing Heimlich, and the league being extremely slow at reviewing the case.
-It is hard not to start suspecting there might be something going on behind the scene.
+With the Monkeys insisting on signing Heimlich and the league being extremely slow at reviewing the case, it is hard not to start suspecting that there might be something going on behind the scenes.

-Is it possible that the Monkeys have struck an under the table deal with a MLB organisation or Heimlich’s agent already?
-If you are interested in reading my tinfoil hat theory on this whole situation, you can read it here.
+Is it possible that the Monkeys struck an under-the-table deal with an MLB organisation or with Heimlich’s agent?
+If you are interested in reading my tinfoil hat theory about this whole situation, you can find it here.